MDG Technology patterns for common EA use cases

 1. Capability Map (TOGAF-aligned)

-What it does: Represents capability hierarchy with decomposition, linked to business processes, applications, and the organisational units that own them.
-Standard TOGAF approach, but structured for AI navigation and stakeholder reporting.
+What it does: represents a capability hierarchy with decomposition, linked to the business processes, applications, and organizational units that realize and own each capability.
+A standard TOGAF approach, structured so the graph reads cleanly for both stakeholder reporting and automated traversal.

 | Name | Type | Purpose |